lgeurts/dwm-dotfiles/README.md

 #### Pre-requisites:

-1. Baseline Arch Linux installed using [ArchInstall](https://wiki.archlinux.org/title/Archinstall) and copying the network configuration from the [ISO](https://archlinux.org/download/)
+1. Baseline Arch Linux installed using [Archinstall](https://wiki.archlinux.org/title/Archinstall) and a copy of the network configuration from the [ISO](https://archlinux.org/download/)
 2. At least 8 GiB of free space on the system partition
 3. A user: